The best flirt makes you think it was their idea to buy you a drink.

 Some even use it as a game (guilty as charged).
 But flirting, and I mean quality flirting, takes practice.
 And no, asking your middle school crush to play spin the bottle does not count.

-To effectively flirt, you have to understand the male (or female) mind.
+To effectively flirt, you have to understand the person mind.
 And when we’re young, most of us have two things in common: we love a chase and we love attention.
 These two things culminate to make the perfect form of flirting, one so subtle it leaves the other QUESTIONING if you’re flirting or not.
 All you have to do is give a signal of interest, and then they’ll come up to you.

 Now I must admit, most of these I have learned because they have either been done to me (and worked), or I played around with different techniques in my escapades of frat houses and I’m telling you now which ones worked seamlessly.
 It was an interesting experimentation, which included many failures.
 I had absolutely no humility my freshman year.
 (Don’t tell a frat boy you’re trying to make out with one brother from each house, that one doesn’t work).

 Sooo here are some fool-proof techniques I learned while a joyful member of the streets.